khalil-Elf441/UdaConnect-finding-networking-opportunities/README.md

 Afterwards, you can test that `kubectl` works by running a command like `kubectl describe services`.
 It should not return any errors.

 ### Steps

+Use one of the two methods below to run udaconnect services

+### Method 1 : Using command line :

 1. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods
 2. `kubectl apply -f deployment/db-secret.yaml` - Set up secrets for the pods
 3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS